What are my payment options?

 Call us today at 616-284-3200 for a consult regarding this important and potentially life changing treatment!

 Deciding what type of filling material to use to fill your tooth can be confusing and frustrating.
 Not only are there many materials to choose from, but there are also many opinions about those materials (some scientifically based and others not) that play into the decision.
 Silver fillings (also called amalgams) are a combination of different metals (copper, nickel, etc.) mixed with mercury to allow the filling to be adapted and shaped within the cavity.
 After approximately 24 hours from placement, the silver filling has hardened and can withstand chewing forces.
 Silver fillings have a lot of history behind them, as they were the material of choice in dentistry for many years.
 Many dental offices still believe in them as an appropriate filling material and offer it to their patients.
 There is a concern about the mercury contained within the material and potential health concerns.
 It is recommended that you discuss it this with your dentist, as well as to do your own due diligence in researching the topic.
 Be sure that the advice you seek is from a reputable peer-reviewed source due to the many opinions of the topic.
 The alternative material is "white" or "tooth colored" (also called composites or resins).
 These materials are a type of plastic that is bonded to the tooth and hardened by a light or a chemical reaction.
-These materials have evolved and have greatly improved over the years, as they can now compete with amalgams in regards to stability and longevity.
+These materials have evolved and have greatly improved over the years, as they can now compete with amalgams in regard to stability and longevity.

 There are advantages and disadvantages to each material and it is recommended that you discuss the options with your dentist to determine the best material for you.

 Dental insurances are an excellent tool to help finance your dental treatment.
 However, many times the specific terms of the benefit can be very confusing for a patient to understand.
 Insurance policies are purchased by employers for their employees as a benefit.
 The employer decides upon a policy based on many factors.
 Depending on the employer's budget, the policy will have defined benefits for the employee.
 Two important benefits are the annual benefit amount and the percentages of coverage.
 The annual benefit is the amount of money the employee may use towards their dental treatment in a calendar year (usually ranges from $1000-$2500).
-After the employee has used up the annual benefit amount, any remaining care is at the employee's expense.
+After the employee has used the annual benefit amount, any remaining care is at the employee's expense.
 Also, if any benefit remains or is not utilized within the calendar year, it does not carry over to the next year and is lost.
-The percentages of care also are determined by the policy bought by the employer.
+The percentages of care are determined by the policy bought by the employer.
 There are different categories of care defined by the insurance companies.
-These categories include Preventative (cleanings, x-rays, exams), Operative (fillings, extractions, root canals), Prosthodontic (crowns, bridges, partials, dentures) and Orthodontic (braces).
+These categories include preventative (cleanings, x-rays, exams), operative (fillings, extractions, root canals), prosthodontic (crowns, bridges, partials, dentures) and Orthodontic (braces).
 The policy usually has different percentages assigned to each category.
 For example, if your policy stated it will cover 50% in the prosthodontic category, then a crown would be covered at 50%.
 If the total fee for the crown is $800, then $400 would come from the employee's annual benefit amount and the remaining $400 would be at the employee's expense.

 Other terms to be aware of are deductibles, waiting periods, missing tooth exclusions and age limitations.
-It can be a bit overwhelming and confusing trying to understand your dental insurance benefits, but many times your dental office can assist.
+It can be a bit overwhelming and confusing to understand your dental insurance benefits, but many times your dental office can assist.

-Ask for a consult or an amount of time at your initial exam to help define your benefits.
+Ask for a consult or an amount of time at your initial exam to define your benefits.
 It will help you plan and manage your care more effectively, as well as avoid confusion and frustration in the future.
 Although insurance can help lower the financial investment you make in your dental care, it is recommended you choose a dental practice based on the quality of care and professional relationship you develop with that office.
 In the end you will be more satisfied of the care you receive.

 Give us a call today at 616-284-3200 for a consult!